 Where non-sterling assets are bought, their cash flows are hedged back into sterling within the non-linked business but not necessarily within the with-profits or unit-linked funds.
-Currency movements can therefore have an impact on fee income.
+Currency movements can have an impact on fee income but this is not considered material for the company.